aMurphy85/Milestone-Project-Tattoo-Shop/README.md

     - As this information was going to be repeated on the *Contact Us* page I decided to only put the social links, making the UX more pleasing.

-### __Unsolved bugs__
+### __Issues to be resolved at a later date,__

-1. __Contact form email and phone input,__
+1. __Contact form phone input,__
-    - While testing the contact form I noticed that I would get a input required message if no email address was entered, but do not get an error message if the email has been entered incorrectly (i.e. murv121@hotmial.co.uk) didn't pick up that the "a" and the "i" were the wrong way round.
-This is the same for a phone number, any numbers can be added and be accepted.
+    - While testing the contact form I noticed that I would get a input required, but for a phone number, any numbers can be added and be accepted.
     - I have tried to find the solution to this on bootstrap and google but unable to find one that worked.

 2. __Contact form successful pop-up message,__
-    - After filling in all the relevant required fields to complete the form and clicked on the *Send* button, I wanted a pop-up message saying "Thank You! & Your details have been successfully sent.".
-        - I tried to use bootstraps *alerts* inputs but all I got was a seperate section below the button saying "thank You!".
-        - Also tried to input a modal which did work once you had clicked on the *Send* button but was unable to close the modal down using the close buttons.
+    - I would like a *Thank you!* message to appear when a potential customer has entered all the details required in the form, to let them know that their details have been forwarded on ok.

 ## __Deployment__